 At the end of an on-call shift, responders should have an On-Call Review Meeting.
 Practicing a proper on-call handoff provides the team an opportunity to learn directly from the responder(s) coming off the previous shift.
 The meeting allows your team to catch problems before they become trends or contribute significant negative impact.

 Are there noisy alerts that need to be cut down to reduce alert fatigue?
 Is this service needlessly sending notifications for non-actionable events?
 The primary purpose of this review is to understand the on-call load for this shift, identify any sources of pain, transfer knowledge between responders, and plan for improvements of future on-call shifts.

-A bit of extra consideration can make the on-call experience better for everyone involved.
-A few helpful on-call etiquette tips are listed below:
+A bit of extra consideration can make the on-call experience better for everyone involved so we provided a few helpful on-call etiquette tips below:

 Be kind to folks currently on-call.
 If they come into work looking tired at noon, they probably got paged in the middle of the night.